Causal Inference and Data Fusion in Econometrics: Confounding Bias

 In order to estimate the causal effect of a college degree on earnings, the following graphical criterion can be used to find admissible adjustment sets that eliminate any confounding influences between $C$ and $Y$.

-\begin{definition} (Admissible sets -- the backdoor criterion; \citealp{Pearl1995}) Given an ordered pair of treatment and outcome variables $(X,Y)$ in a causal DAG $G$, a set $Z$ is backdoor admissible if it blocks every path between $X$ and $Y$ in the graph $G_{\underline{X}}$. \end{definition}
+\begin{definition} (Admissible sets -- the backdoor criterion; \citealp{Pearl1995}) Given an ordered pair of treatment and outcome variables $(X,Y)$ in a directed acyclic graph $G$, a set $Z$ is backdoor-admissible if it blocks every path between $X$ and $Y$ in the graph $G_{\underline{X}}$. \end{definition}

-$G_{\underline{X}}$ in definition \ref{def_backdoor} refers to the graph that is obtained when all edges emitted by node $X$ are deleted in $G$.
-Figure \ref{fig2b} depicts $G_{\underline{C}}$ for the college wage premium example, where $C \rightarrow H$ and $C \rightarrow W$ have been removed.
+$G_{\underline{X}}$ in Definition \ref{def_backdoor} refers to the graph that is obtained when all edges emitted by node $X$ are deleted in $G$.
+Figure \ref{fig_mutilated1} depicts the modified graph $G_{\underline{C}}$ for the college wage premium example, where the edges $C \rightarrow Y$ and $C \rightarrow W$ have been removed.
 The intuition behind the backdoor criterion is simple.
-Unblocked paths between $X$ and $Y$ pointing into $X$ (i.e., ``entering through the backdoor") create an association between $X$ and $Y$ that is not due to any causal influence exerted by $X$.\footnote{Genuine causal effects can only be transmitted ``downstream" of $X$, via directed paths pointing from $X$ to its descendants and eventually to $Y$.} By adjusting for (or conditioning on) variables along these spurious paths, this association can be canceled such that only the causal influence from $X$ to $Y$ remains.
+Unblocked paths between $X$ and $Y$ pointing into $X$ (i.e., they ``enter through the backdoor") create an association between $X$ and $Y$ that is not due to any causal influence exerted by $X$.\footnote{Genuine causal effects can only be transmitted ``downstream" of $X$, via directed paths pointing from $X$ to its descendants and eventually to $Y$.} By adjusting for variables along these paths, this spurious association can be eliminated such that only the causal effect of $X$ on $Y$ remains.

-In the particular example of Figure \ref{fig2a}, the set $Z=\{E\}$ satisfies the backdoor criterion and is thus an admissible adjustment set.\footnote{Note that $Z=\{E\}$ remains an admissible adjustment set even if edges pointing from $E$ to $W$ and $H$ are added to the graph in Figure \ref{fig2a}.} $W$ can be left unaccounted for because it does not lie on a backdoor path between $X$ and $Y$.
+In the particular example of Figure \ref{fig_college}, the set $Z=\{E\}$ satisfies the backdoor criterion and is thus an admissible adjustment set.\footnote{Note that $Z=\{E\}$ remains an admissible adjustment set even if edges pointing from $E$ to $W$ and $H$ are added to the graph in Figure \ref{fig_college}.} $W$ can be left unaccounted for because it does not lie on a backdoor path between $X$ and $Y$.
 In fact, the graph illustrates why conditioning on occupation would produce, rather than reduce, estimation bias.
 According to the d-separation criterion in Definition \ref{def_d-separation}, $W$ is a collider node on $C \rightarrow W \dashleftarrow \dashrightarrow Y$, and thus would open, or unblock, this path when conditioned on.
-As a consequence, adjusting for $W$ would inject bias, creating a non-causal (spurious) correlation between $C$ and $Y$, and would thus be a serious mistake in this example.
+As a consequence, adjusting for $W$ would inject bias in this example, creating a non-causal (spurious) correlation between $C$ and $Y$, and would therefore be a serious mistake.

-Whenever a backdoor set exists, the causal effect of $X$ on $Y$ can, in principle, be estimated by adjustment, as shown next.
+Whenever a backdoor-admissible set exists, the causal effect of $X$ on $Y$ can, in principle, be estimated by adjustment, as shown next.